Fountain Bluff: Indigenous peoples

-Native Americans of the Mississippian culture inhabited the area between 850–1500 AD.
+Native Americans of the Mississippian culture inhabited the area between 850 and 1500 AD.
 Archaeologists believe that petroglyphs found at Fountain Bluff were carved sometime between 1000 and 1250 AD.
 Rock carvings at Fountain Bluff were mentioned as early as the late 19th century, though they did not come to widespread public attention until 1953, when a group of volunteers led by local archaeologist Irvin Peithmann trespassed on private property and cleared a trail to a rock shelter on the north end of Fountain Bluff where over 40 carvings were publicly discovered without the owner's knowledge or permission.
 It is believed that these carvings are related to ceremonial activities around the time of the spring equinox.
 Known as Painted Rock, the site has been damaged by Peithmann and vandalism since its discovery; however, most of the petroglyphs remain intact.
 These petroglyphs are on private property and are not open to the public.
 Another "solstitial observatory" petroglyph site has been found in Trestle Hollow on the west side of Fountain Bluff.

 "These carvings include encircled crosses and swastikas, concentric circles, queer eyes that seem to look past or through the visitor, geometric designs that may be attempts to make a map, and also arms and hands of mysterious significance.
 In addition to these shallow carvings, there is a great scooped-out place that some think was made for a throne.

 One who stands at the proper place near these carvings, finds that the rocky walls of the bluff serve as a kind of amplifier that gathers sounds from the Missouri shore more than half a mile away and makes them audible.
 The rippling of water around jetties on the Missouri side and the sound of voices there are easily heard.
 One wonders if perchance the Indians stopped at the same spot, heard similar sounds, thought it the abode of a great spirit, and therefore set it aside as a shrine."